Best Positions for Early Labor: A Doula’s Guide - Baby Chick

 5. Sit in the Tub or Stand in the Shower

-Step in the shower or sit in the tub to catch your breath and get more energy.
-Hydrotherapy is so helpful and can help you get the break you need.16 Don’t stay in the shower or tub for too long, though.
-It’s great to relax your body and muscles, which can help increase your effacement and dilation, but it’s good to also change positions every 30 minutes to an hour.15
+Step into the shower or sit in the tub to catch your breath and regain your energy.
+Hydrotherapy is incredibly helpful and can provide the break you need.16 Don’t stay in the shower or tub for too long, though.
+It’s great to relax your body and muscles, which can help increase your effacement and dilation, but it’s also good to change positions every 30 minutes to an hour.15

 Under water view of Pregnant woman relaxing in the tub.